 When fishing the surf, you will need a good spider or anchor weight to hold your bait in place against the wave and current action.
 A good sand spike to hold your rod while you wait for a strike is a good idea as well.
 You can run several rods out at different locations along the sand bar and guts giving you greater chance of locating the fish

 Fresh dead shrimp and or fishbites are the preferred baits along the Texas Coast.
 Live sand fleas (mole crabs) are a favorite of Pompano as well.
 Small hooks and small baits for the small mouth of a pompano.
 Fishbites catch lots of Pompano and are easier to store and handle.
 When fishing for pompano, you can catch whiting and redfish (red drum) as well, so be ready as you never know what might grab your line and run.
+For more information about the best baits for surf fishing, check out my recent article here.

 The Florida pompano is a mild fish that’s rich in taste with firm, white meat that almost melts in your mouth.
 All you need to bring out its subtle flavor is a squeeze of lime juice, some olive oil, and a sprinkle of salt and pepper.
 The ideal way to cook the golden pompano is to grill it with the skin on.